chips-blockchain/bet/docs/verus_migration/id_creation_process.md

-big_blind            = 0.001           #If this value is set the table stake size is calculated based on this which is 200BB, if this value is not set the default value is 0.01. min_stake            = 20              #The min table stake size is 20BB. max_stake            = 100             #The max table stake size is 100BB.
+big_blind            = 0.001           #If this value is set the table stake size is calculated based on this which is 200BB, if this value is not set the default value is 0.01. min_stake            = 20              #The min table stake size is 20BB. max_stake            = 100             #The max table stake size is 100BB. table_id 	     = sg777_t         #This is the table ID to which all the game info is to be committed.
+This table info is controlled by the players.
 ```

 How this information is processing from the configuration file to the ID, for every configuration data there mostly be an underlying structure that holds the information.
 Here in this the `struct` named `table` holds this information and is defined in the code as below: